MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-javascript-api.md

 ### Another way to grant consents in the home tenant (optional)

-To get a consent in the home tenant of the application, you can ask your tenant admin to grant a consent for the whole tenant using this a URL in this format (insert your own tenant ID and the client ID):
+To get a consent in the home tenant of the application, you can ask your tenant admin to grant a consent for the whole tenant using a URL in the following format (insert your own tenant ID and the client ID):

 `https://login.microsoftonline.com/{tenantId}/adminconsent?client_id={clientId}`